 Some have argued that the latest cover of the self-proclaimed "irresponsible magazine" sarcastically suggests that the Prophet himself would forgive the murder of its staff.
 Charlie Hebdo cartoonist Renald Luzier, who survived the attack because he was late for work that day, told AFP: "Our Mohammed is above all just a guy who is crying.
 He is much nicer than the one followed by the gunmen."

-, surviving members of the magazine staff mock the gunmen who slaughtered their colleagues.
+Inside the magazine, surviving members of the magazine staff mock the gunmen who slaughtered their colleagues.
 The special 15-page issue includes a centre spread of cartoons, the main one depicting the Arc de Triomphe and scenes from the massive Paris rally on Sunday that gathered 1.6 million people and dozens of world leaders.
 Its title reads: "More people for 'Charlie' than for Mass."

 Another image shows the gunmen arriving in paradise and asking for 70 virgins, only to be told that "They're with the Charlie team, losers."

 The French Council of the Muslim Religion and the Union of French Islamic Organizations released a statement asking the Muslim community to "stay calm and avoid emotive reactions that are incompatible with its dignity … while respecting freedom of opinion."

 Here in Sweden, local Muslims are reporting similar calls at their neighbourhood mosques.

 Patrons of the Stockholm Mosque in Södermalm, Stockholm's largest, reported that last week's Friday sermon focused entirely on denouncing the murders in Paris and reminding Muslims that the kind of act of violence taken against the publication and its staff is a far cry from what Islam stands for.

 Muslims nonetheless continue to be extremely critical of the paper's approach, as they have consistently been in the past, calling it disrespectful, provocative, and cheap.